Michel d'Herbigny: Downfall and isolation

-Within little more than a decade, all those appointed in secret by Bishop d'Herbigny had been imprisoned, exiled or executed, and the Vatican's policy of attempting to organise the church in Russia by means of clandestine appointments was abandoned.
-D'Herbigny was stripped of his powers and silenced, in circumstances which historians have not been able to clarify.
-French papal historian Yves Chiron gives a number of possible reasons: an internal settlement of affairs within the Jesuit order; jealousy of his privileged relations with Pius XI on the part of his Polish Jesuit superior general, Wlodimir Ledóchowski; an affair with a woman; Russian provocation in revenge for his antics; general failure of his policies and tactics.
+Within little more than a decade, all those appointed in secret by Bishop d'Herbigny had been imprisoned, exiled or executed, and the Vatican's policy of attempting to organise an underground Church hierarchy in Russia by means of clandestine consecrations was temporarily abandoned.
+D'Herbigny was stripped of his powers and silenced, in circumstances which historians have not been able to explain or clarify.
+French papal biographer Yves Chiron gives a number of possible reasons: an internal settlement of affairs within the Jesuit order; jealousy of his influence over Pius XI on the part of his Polish Jesuit superior general, Wlodimir Ledóchowski; an affair with a woman; Russian provocation in revenge for his antics; general failure of his policies and tactics.
+Despite this, on May 25, 1933, he was given the title of assistant to the papal throne by Pius XI.

+In July 1933 d'Herbigny was sent to a monastery.
+On September 29, he was told by Pius XI to leave Rome and go to a Belgian clinic, and he departed on October 2.
+In November he was asked to resign from his office, which he did.
+After that, his second-in-command, Filippo Giobbe, became the acting head of the Pontifical Commission for Russia.
+In the years after 1933, d'Herbigny tried to figure out the reason for his dismissal, but was not able to obtain that information.
+During 1935 and 1936, he went on tours in European countries to speak about the situation of the church in Russia and the dangers of communism.
+He still kept his titles as assistant to the papal throne and consultant to the Congregation for the Oriental Churches.

-In 1937, d'Herbigny was forced to abdicate his episcopal dignities and forbidden from any public activity whatsoever.
+In July 1937, d'Herbigny was forced to abdicate his titular see and forbidden from all public activity whatsoever.
+After that he lived in different places in Belgium and France, before finally living a Jesuit residence in Aix-en-Provence, France, until his death on December 23, 1957, and he was not allowed to speak publicly about his past activities.

-Episcopal title

-D'Herbigny was appointed titular bishop of Ilium by Pope Pius XI in 1926.
-Ilium is Latin for Troy; D'Herbigny's mission to the USSR has been likened to the story of the Trojan Horse.